hj-dojo/bdh_finalproject/README.md

 cd <parentdir>/bdh_finalproject/code/python
 python3 experiment.py
 ```
-K-Fold cross-validation (basic and stratified) results will be printed to the console.
-Classifier metrics for each tested prediction window (1-, 2-, 4-, 6-, and 8-hours) will be printed to the console.
+Classifier metrics for each tested prediction window (1-, 2-, 4-, 6-, and 8-hours) along with K-Fold cross-validation (basic and stratified) results will be printed to the console.
 Precision-Recall and AUC charts will be saved in the 'charts' folder.

 ### Running the Complete Pipeline

-For the same observation window duration, but different prediction window sizes run the following after :
+For the same observation window duration, but different prediction window sizes run the following with different predwindow arguments.
+The reload flad can be **0** after the first run:

 ```
 spark-submit --master <masterurl> --class bdhproject.sepsis.main.Main